JestMeow/Bliding-Staf/README.md

 Addon can be downloaded on the builds folder.

-to do: write a documentation.
+to do: finish a documentation.

 # Documentation (WIP)
 Once you have successfully imported the script in the form of a behaviour pack, you can activate it to a world.
 Make sure that Beta's APIs is activated on the experiments.